Heathen Soul Lore

 Let’s think about this in fractal terms: does the same process occur on other levels of being as well?
 The coming-into-being of each of us: how does it happen?
 In a way, there’s a parallel with the creation of Kvasir.
 We can view the ‘cauldron’ in which the drink is mixed as the germ-plasm of our physical body.
 Our physical ancestors way back into time-before-time metaphorically gather around and ‘spit’ into this cauldron, giving us their genetic material.
 Then the Gods do that, too, creating a connection between their inner essences and ours, giving us the gifts of our souls along with the spiritual potential that is inherent within us, along with all the potential that arises out of relating to and working with the Holy Ones as we grow and live our lives.
 The ‘sacred drink’ that is brewed, as these potentials ferment within us, gives rise to powers of wisdom and inspiration.

 And there’s another fractal level as well.
-In the approach to Heathen soul lore that I teach, our souls are not simply ‘parts’ of our self.
+In the approach to Heathen soul lore that I teach, we each have multiple souls, who are not simply ‘parts’ of our self.
 They are beings in their own right, individual beings who together sing our sense of selfhood into being.
 This is another fractal level of the Kvasir myth, where multiple beings, our own souls, all ‘spit into the cauldron’ to create our sense of self and all the powers and abilities that we each hold within us.

 Our souls don’t always get along well together, which creates inner conflicts, indecisions, actions that we later regret, and so forth.
 It’s a useful thing to consciously promote frith and understanding among our souls, getting them all to spit into the cauldron of our being together, and definitely leads to self-understanding and wisdom in our own lives.